analythium/shinyproxy-1-click/digitalocean/secure.md

 Use private key (`privkey.pem`) and `fullchain.pem` which is concatenation of the public key (`cert.pem`) and the certificate chain (`chain.pem`).

+Use `crontab -e` and uncomment the line `0 2 * * * systemctl restart webhook.service`:
+we need to restart the webhook daemon regularly (daily in this case) because it is not updating when the TLS certificate is renewed.

 ### Testing the webhook with curl

 Test it in `-verbose` mode: change example.com to your domain.